qir-alliance/pyqir/examples/evaluator/README.md

 program](https://github.com/qir-alliance/pyqir/tree/main/examples/evaluator/bernstein_vazirani.py)
   that loads the [compiled
   bitcode](https://github.com/qir-alliance/pyqir/tree/main/examples/evaluator/bernstein_vazirani.bc)
-  and then uses the `NonadaptiveJit`, and a custom `GateLogger` to print out a simple log of the quantum gates applied during execution.
+  and then uses the `NonadaptiveEvaluator`, and a custom `GateLogger` to print out a simple log of the quantum gates applied during execution.

   The example can be run using python: